 The Apostle Peter obviously has concern for his brethren and wants to motivate them faithfully to endure persecution which will surely come (if not already present).
-His powerfully persuasive arguments should provide a strength to saints of all ages!
+Peter’s powerfully persuasive arguments should provide a strength to saints of all ages!
 He attempts to help the brethren to appreciate more their own salvation by showing others (prophets & angels) had/have great interest in it.
-We are urged to prepare for meeting temptations and persecutions and to keep it in perspective that these sufferings are only temporary.
-He takes us to the Cross to remind us of the great cost of our salvation.
-He reminds us of the importance of having sincere love of our brethren, who have so many things in common with us.
+Peter urges us to prepare for meeting temptations and persecutions and to keep it in perspective that these sufferings are only temporary.
+You will see Peter take us to the Cross to remind us of the great cost of our salvation.
+Also, we see the importance of having sincere love of our brethren, who have so many things in common with us.

 “Not only is Peter instructing them on how to deal with suffering for the sake of one’s affiliation with Jesus, but above all else he teaches them that they must remain faithful to the very faith that is bringing the persecution.
 This is a high price to pay, and, undoubtedly, a price they had not counted on when they became disciples.

-In combination with our radio program WALKING IN TRUTH, we produced study guides for the 260 chapters of the New Testament.
-We will be posting those study guides in the coming days to this site.
-If you benefit from these study guides will you please spread the word on social media by using the links below this post?
+We produced these study guides for 1 Peter in combination with our radio program WALKING IN TRUTH.
+It is our goal to present on this site a study guide for each of the 260 New Testament chapters.
+We will post those study guides in the coming days to this site.
+If you benefit from these Study Guides for 1 Peter, will you please spread the word on social media by using the links below this post?